Parvathy-alt/cryptonite_taskphase_Parvathy/Digesting_Documentation.md

 ## LEARNING FROM DOCUMENTATION

-To complete the following task it is required to run the command "/challenge/challenge" alongside the command "--giveflag" to obtain the flag
+To complete the following task it is required to run the command `/challenge/challenge` alongside the command "--giveflag" to obtain the flag
 The flag is :
-pwn.college{Ir6ASnSgR1SDR-zBYX3S8zD6Qlr.dRjM5QDLwgTN0czW}
+`pwn.college{Ir6ASnSgR1SDR-zBYX3S8zD6Qlr.dRjM5QDLwgTN0czW}`

 ## LEARNING COMPLEX USAGE

-As the name suggests we learn about more complex usages of the Flag is : pwn.college{UvegGodQlRpUHe62ppgWh9H3s5u.dVjM5QDLwgTN0czW}
+As the name suggests we learn about more complex usages of the Flag is : `pwn.college{UvegGodQlRpUHe62ppgWh9H3s5u.dVjM5QDLwgTN0czW}`

 ## READING MANUALS

 In this challenge we learn how to use the man command which is used to read manuals .
-On running "man challenge" we recieve multiple descriptions out of which the one which is required to attain the flag is
+On running `man challenge` we recieve multiple descriptions out of which the one which is required to attain the flag is
-" --hxibcn NUM
+` --hxibcn NUM
-print the flag if NUM is 031"
+print the flag if NUM is 031`
-According the the following description we run the command "/challenge/challenge --hxibcn 031" to get the flag The flag is :  pwn.college{0hxib3JcT1npV_Wwkogyawd3e8B.dRTM4QDLwgTN0czW}
+According the the following description we run the command "/challenge/challenge --hxibcn 031" to get the flag The flag is :  `pwn.college{0hxib3JcT1npV_Wwkogyawd3e8B.dRTM4QDLwgTN0czW}`

 ## SEARCHING MANUALS